IvoNet/advent-of-code/README.md

-in the virtual env `site-packages` folder e.g. in `PROJECT_DIR_HERE/venv/lib/python3.9/site-packages/ivonet.pth` in that file put one string with the exact (fully qualified) path to the ivonet package in the project. e.g. `/Users/iwo16283/dev/advent-of-code/ivonet`
+in the virtual env `site-packages` folder e.g. in `PROJECT_DIR_HERE/venv/lib/python3.9/site-packages/ivonet.pth` in that file put one string with the exact (fully qualified) path to the ivonet package in the project. e.g. `/Users/YOUR_USERNAME/dev/advent-of-code/` do not include the package name itself just the path to the folder where it lives

 now the ivonet package is accessible from all the years when running in the virtual environment.